 Canadian privacy legislation defines “Personal Information” broadly as information about an identifiable individual or as information that allows an individual to be identified.
-For the purposes of this policy, Personal Information means information about an indentifiable individual as defined from time to time in applicable privacy legislation.
-Generally speaking Personal Information does not include what is considered business contact information: your name, title or position, business address, telephone number, facsimile number or e-mail address.
+For the purposes of this policy, Personal Information means information about an identifiable individual as defined from time to time in applicable privacy legislation.
+Generally speaking, Personal Information does not include what is considered business contact information: your name, title or position, business address, telephone number, facsimile number or e-mail address.
 The types of Personal Information that Oziel Law may collect about you includes your name, home address, telephone number, personal e-mail address, billing and account information, information about a client’s legal issue and other information incidental to providing legal advice and services (including Personal Information about witnesses, family members, beneficiaries, directors, officers, employees, adverse parties, parties-in-interest, investigators, decision-makers, experts, other professional advisors and our clients’ business partners, investors, shareholders, competitors and customers whom are individuals.

 Why do We Collect Your Personal Information?

-In general, Oziel Law collects, uses and discloses Personal Information about our clients and service providers in order to provide our clients with professional legal services.
-More specifically, we collect, use and disclose your Personal Information for the following purposes:
+In general, Oziel Law collects, uses, and discloses Personal Information about our clients and service providers in order to provide our clients with professional legal services.
+More specifically, we collect, use, and disclose your Personal Information for the following purposes:

 - to establish and manage client relationships, provide legal advice, perform legal services, fulfill legal duties, and avoid conflicts of interest;

 - to share Personal Information to and from third parties for the purpose of providing legal services.
 Such third parties may include opposing parties; parties in interest; opposing, foreign and other counsel and advisors; witnesses; decision-makers; and experts;

 - to consider whether Oziel Law should establish a commercial relationship with clients, suppliers and other third parties, including to evaluate credit standing and to match credit bureau or credit reporting agency information;